-Man Who Robbed SoCal Banks After Winning $19M Lottery Jackpot Sentenced to Prison
+Lottery Winner Who Robbed SoCal Banks Sentenced to Prison

 After taking about $5,000 from a bank in Carpenteria on May 24, 2017, Hayes bought a Chrysler PT Cruiser and used the vehicle in a robbery in Santa Clarita the following month, according to the U.S. Attorney’s Office.

-A September 2017 news release from the FBI described him as an unidentified man in his 50s or 60s, calling him “the seasoned bandit.”
-Authorities arrested Hayes in Ventura in October 2017 after receiving a tip, KHTS reported.
+A September 2017 news release from the FBI described the robber as an unidentified man in his 50s or 60s, calling him “the seasoned bandit.”
+Following a tip, authorities arrested Hayes in Ventura in October 2017, KHTS reported.

-In total, he took about $39,424 from the robberies, the U.S. Attorney’s Office said.
+In total, Hayes took about $39,424 in the robberies, the U.S. Attorney’s Office said.
 According to his attorney, Hayes never had a gun despite claiming he did.

 The U.S. Attorney’s Office recommended a 57-month prison sentence, while Hayes’ lawyer asked for a sentence of 12 months and one day.